David Copperfield: Plot summary

 David goes home for the holidays to learn that his mother has given birth to a baby boy.
 Shortly after David returns to Salem House, his mother and her baby die, and David returns home immediately.
 Peggotty marries the local carrier, Mr Barkis.
 Murdstone sends David to work for a wine merchant in London – a business of which Murdstone is a joint owner.
-After some months, David's friendly but spendthrift landlord, Wilkins Micawber, is arrested for debt and sent to the King's Bench Prison.
-On one of David's visits, Micawber advises David to head to Dover to find his only known remaining relative, his eccentric and kind-hearted great-aunt Betsey Trotwood.
-After Micawber is released and has moved to Plymouth, no one in London cares about David, so he decides to run away to his aunt.
+After some months, David's friendly but spendthrift landlord, Wilkins Micawber, is arrested for debt and sent to the King's Bench Prison, and the rest of Mr. Micawber's family soon moves to the Prison too.
+David visits the Micawbers regularly at the Prison, and boards nearby.
+When Micawber's release is imminent, the Micawbers decide they will soon move to Plymouth.
+David realises that will leave him alone in London, where no one cares about him.
+He makes up his mind to run away to Dover to find his only known remaining relative, his eccentric and kind-hearted great-aunt Betsey Trotwood.
 She had come to Blunderstone at his birth, only to depart in ire upon learning that he was not a girl.
 However, she takes it upon herself to raise David, despite Murdstone's attempt to regain custody of him.
-She encourages him to 'be as like his sister, Betsey Trotwood' as he can be – that is, to meet the expectations she had for the girl who was never born.
+She encourages him to 'be as like his sister, 'Betsey Trotwood' as he can be – that is, to meet the expectations she had for the girl who was never born.
 David's great-aunt renames him "Trotwood Copperfield" and addresses him as "Trot", one of several names others call David in the novel.

 David's aunt sends him to a better school than the last he attended.
 It is run by kind Dr. Strong, whose methods inculcate honour and self-reliance in his pupils.
 During term, David lodges with the lawyer Mr Wickfield and his daughter Agnes, who becomes David's friend and confidante.
 Wickfield's clerk, Uriah Heep, also lives at the house.